GuoliangPeng/CarND-Traffic-Sign-Classifier-Project-pgl/README.md

 ### Dataset and Repository

-1.Download the data set.
-This is a pickled dataset in which we've already resized the images to 32x32.
+1. Download the data set.
+This is a [pickled dataset](https://pan.baidu.com/s/1jCT8Z-6FQJwJeCJKCpaNmQ) in which we've already resized the images to 32x32.
 It contains a training, validation and test set.
+The unzipped folder is placed in the project directory.
 2. Clone the project, which contains the Ipython notebook.

 ```{.python .input .sh}